U.S. Department of State

 Project Team Information: There must be at least two exchange alumni team members for a project to be considered for funding.
 Along with the name and contact information, describe the role each team member will have in the project and their experience, qualifications, and ability to carry out that role.
 Indicate what proportion of their time will be used in support of the project.

 Problem Statement: Clear, concise and well-supported statement of the problem to be addressed and why the proposed project is needed.

-Program Goals and Objectives: The “goals” describe what the project is intended to achieve.
+Project Goals and Objectives: The “goals” describe what the project is intended to achieve.
+How will the project impact the community and what changes (in people, institutions, attitudes, or practices) will you see?
 The “objectives” refer to the intermediate accomplishments on the way to the goals.
 These should be achievable and measurable.

-Local Program Partners: List partners who will support your project.
-Please note if you have an existing relationship with your partner organization(s) and describe their role in the project.
+Local Project Partners: List partners who will support your project.
+Please note if you have an existing relationship with your partner organization(s) or individual(s) and describe their role in the project.
 If you do not have an existing relationship, explain how you anticipate establishing a partnership with the organization(s).